Trading Bots

 Key Characteristics of the trading bot:

-Users may fork the trading bot from our github: `[]`
+We plan to open-source it soon.
+Users may fork the trading bot from our GitHub once we open-source it.

 High-Level Components